Biden brings Palestinians aid but no new peace plan | Politics

 Biden brings Palestinians aid but no new peace plan

-Even before his visit, Palestinian leaders had accused Biden's administration of prioritizing Israel's integration into a regional security arrangement with Arab countries above their concerns, including self-determination and continued Israeli settlement building in the occupied West Bank.
-On Thursday, as Biden and Israeli Prime Minister Yair Lapid announced deepening security ties in their so-called "Jerusalem Declaration," there were protests in the West Bank and Gaza against his visit.

-Biden administration officials have rejected Palestinian charges of inaction, pointing to a reversal of the funding cuts and diplomatic freeze imposed by former President Donald Trump.
-"There was really no connection whatsoever, no discussions with the Palestinians, funding had been entirely severed, there was really no prospect of any political discussions of any kind," the official said.
+Biden administration officials have rejected Palestinian charges of inaction, pointing to a reversal of the funding cuts and diplomatic freeze imposed by Trump.
+"There was really no connection whatsoever, no discussions with the Palestinians, funding had been entirely severed, there was no prospect of any political discussions of any kind," the official said.

-He said the move to deepen Israel's regional integration "is not ... an end run around that fundamental issue."
-With little prospect of political progress, the focus is likely to be on the new funding and technical assistance measures Biden will unveil.
+He said the move to deepen Israel's regional integration was not "an end run around that fundamental issue."
+With little prospect of political progress, the focus is likely to be on the new funding and technical assistance measures Biden announces.

-As well as a multi-year contribution of up to $100 million for hospitals in East Jerusalem, he will announce measures to upgrade telecoms networks in the West Bank and Gaza to high speed 4G standards by the end of 2023 and other measures to ease travel between the West Bank and neighbouring Jordan.
+As well as the money for East Jerusalem hospitals, he will announce measures to upgrade telecoms networks in the West Bank and Gaza to high-speed 4G standards by the end of 2023 and other measures to ease travel between the West Bank and neighboring Jordan.
 In addition, there will be a separate $201 million funding package provided through the UN relief agency UNRWA to help Palestinian refugees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)